FoundryApp/examples/README.md

 Showcase of [HTTPS](https://firebase.google.com/docs/functions/http-events) and [HTTPS Callable](https://firebase.google.com/docs/functions/callable) functions: Custom API endpoints accessible by a HTTPS request or from within a Firebase app using the Firebase Client SDK.

-- https function `askForWorkspaceInvite` allows anyone to send a REST request asking the owner of a workspace for invite.
+- https function `askForWorkspaceInvite` allows anyone to send a REST request asking the owner of a workspace for an invite.
 The request's body expects 2 fields:
   - `workspaceId` - an ID of a workspace
   - `email` - an email where the invite will be sent

 - httpsCallable function `changeWorkspaceOwner` allows your Firebase app users to change ownership of their workspace.
 The functions expects 2 parameters: